jayavibhavnk/jayavibhavnk.github.io/_pages/portfolio.md

 11) Winner of Ur-Hackathon 3.0, 2023, RV University, Bangalore.

-12) Certificate of appreciation by New Horizon Research and Development Cell for publishing 3 Patents and participating in Government schemes and events for research and development, 2023.

-13) Certificate of Appreciation for conducting a workshop on "Introduction to Blockchain", 2023.
+12) Certificate of Appreciation for conducting a workshop on "Introduction to Blockchain", 2023.

-14) Top 10 projects in "Stranger Hacks GPT era" national level hackathon by devfolio, 2023.
+13) Top 10 projects in "Stranger Hacks GPT era" national level hackathon by devfolio, 2023.

-    Link to all certificates, [certificates](https://drive.google.com/drive/folders/10X43lOTRIdKJoxvLw9MSRioL5-zcrCRS?usp=drive_link)

 ## Certificates